LucaBrivio183/deliveboo-frontend/README.md

 ### Personal Template

-This is the starting template for Vue3 + Vite projec, Sass and Axios are included by default.
+This is the starting template for Vue3 + Vite project, Sass and Axios are included by default.

 Be careful to run the following command before starting a new project: